bright1993ff66/Social-Media-Data-Analysis/Recent Research About Social Media Data Analysis/README.md

 - Social media text analysis
 - Combine the text in social media with other resources such as time, location, author description, demographic information, etc.to solve some real-world problems

-Some hot research topics are given below:
+Some interesting research topics are given below:

 ### 1.1 Social Media Text Normalization